xentripetal/ProjectVerse/README.md

 ## Contributing
 This project is currently not accepting contributions.
+If you would like a feature or notice a bug (which there will be a lot of for the next few months) please create an issue for it.